Channel partner uses ChatGPT to become a best-selling author in 24 hours

 "It's free now and builds designs for you using just text-based prompts.”

-Beaugeard also spoke about the significant potential for ChatGPT to enhance efficiency and save resources within businesses.
+Beaugeard commented on the potential for ChatGPT to enhance efficiency and save resources within businesses.

 “What's exciting about it is, if you can have a concept, you can realise that super quickly, and test it in market really fast to work out whether you're going to succeed or fail without investing a lot of time, effort and money."